Hesam-Eskandari/tech-school/database/sql/01-basic.md

 ```
 - The above select statement is called inner join.
 - Left Table: the table specified after the `FROM` keyword is called the left table.
-- Right Table: the tables specified after the `JOIN` keyword is called the right table.
+- Right Table: the table specified after the `JOIN` keyword is called the right table.
 - Four different approaches to join tables:
   1. Inner join: It returns the intersection of the two tables.
 Which means where primary key and foreign key in the two tables match.
      Syntax: `SELECT <col-one> ...
 FROM <table-one> INNER JOIN <table-two> ON <table-one>.<primary-key> = <table-two>.<forien-key>;`